SystemsApproach/5G/impl.rst

 6.1 Framework
 -------------

-:ref:`Figure 6.1 <fig-cord>` gives a schematic overview of a CORD POD.
+:numref:`Figure %s <fig-cord>` gives a schematic overview of a CORD POD.
 It connects downstream to a set of DUs (and associated RUs), and upstream to the rest of the Internet.
 Internally, it includes a set of commodity servers (the figure shows four racks of three servers each, but the